 - Believing in the Son of God so that you may have eternal life (1 John 5:13).

-We can see that Jesus is the Son of God, that unclean spirits fell down before Him, that Paul had faith in him, that He has no beginning or end, and that in Him we have eternal life.
+We can see that Jesus is the Son of God, unclean spirits fell down before Him, Paul had faith in Him, He has no beginning or end, and in Him we have eternal life.
 Clearly this is saying that He is more than just a man.

 Finally, John 5:18 is significant.